bdanziger3/Tiny-Search-Engine/README.md

 # Blake Danziger
-## CS50 Spring 2020, Tiny Search Engine
+## Tiny Search Engine

-GitHub username: bdanziger3
+Runs a crawler, indexer, and querier on a web address to search contents of neighboring webpages.

 To build, run `make`.